Generating Executable Action Plans with Environmentally-Aware Language Models: EVALUATION

 \subsection{Metrics}

-We designed three metrics to evaluate action plans: executability, longest common sequence, and correctness.
+We evaluate our action plans across three metrics: executability, longest common sequence, and correctness.

-\textbf{Executability} measures whether the generated actions follow a logical order and satisfy the constraints of the environment (e.g., action precondtions are met by preceding actions, action plan objects are present in the environment, and object states support planned actions).
-To measure executability, we execute the action plan step-by-step on the VirtualHome platform and calculate the number of steps that execute without the action plan failing.
-We report the percentage of steps that execute as the action plan executability score.
+\textbf{Executability} measures whether the generated actions follow a logical order and satisfy the constraints of the environment (e.g., action preconditions are met by preceding actions, action plan objects are present in the environment, and object states support planned actions).
+We executed the action plan step-by-step on the VirtualHome interface and calculated the number of steps that executed without the action plan failing.
+We report the percentage of steps that executed as the action plan executability score.

-Following Puig et al., 2018 \cite{puig2018virtualhome}, we compute \textbf{Longest Common Subsequence} (LCS) as the length of the longest common subsequence between a generated action plan (either via our approach or from our baseline) and a ``ground truth'' action plan written by human annotators from the ActivityPrograms dataset, divided by the length of the longer action plan.
+Following Puig et al., 2018 \cite{puig2018virtualhome}, we computed \textbf{Longest Common Sub-sequence} (LCS) as the length of the longest common sub-sequence of steps between a generated action plan and a ``ground truth'' action plan from the ActivityPrograms dataset written by human annotators; divided by the length of the longer action plan.
+We required that the arrangement of the steps in the sub-sequence remains the same, but allowed gaps between them.
 LCS provides a metric to understand the number of correct actions being generated and also their short term order, while penalizing longer action plans that have irrelevant or repeated actions.
 However, it does not judge the correctness of the action plan as a whole because it does not consider the position of the longest common sequence in the action plan.
 Also, as LCS only compares the natural language action plans, it does not offer a way to judge whether the action plan is able to disambiguate among objects of the same name.